redarrowlabs/ral-u/autofac/autofac110/README.md

 GlobalConfiguration.Configuration.DependencyResolver = new AutofacWebApiDependencyResolver(container);
 GlobalConfiguration.Configure(WebApiConfig.Register);
 ```
 You may also register the Autofac filter providers at this time.
 I've never done so, but you should know it's an option.
-Check out Autofacs [documentation](http://docs.autofac.org/en/latest/integration/webapi.html#id5) for more info on the subject.
+Check out Autofac's [documentation](http://docs.autofac.org/en/latest/integration/webapi.html#id5) for more info on the subject.

 That's all there is to it!
-Run the site again and you should see a beautiful "Hello World!" message serialized into not-so-beautiful XML!
+Run the site again and you should see a beautiful "Hello World!" message generated from our service and serialized into not-so-beautiful XML!
 ## MVC
-MVC's Autofac integration is very similar to that of Web API, but there are differences so strap in.
+MVC's Autofac integration is very similar to that of Web API, but there are differences, so strap in.

 Again, check out our MVC site's HelloController.
 Death to all magic strings!
 Once again, pull in our SayHelloWorld service.
 ```csharp